Maine Medicaid Definition

 What Defines “Assets”

 Countable assets include cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
 However, for Medicaid eligibility, there are many assets that are considered exempt (non-countable).
-Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the home is valued under $858,000 (in 2018).
-For married couples, as of 2018, the community spouse (the non-applicant spouse) can retain up to a maximum of $123,600 of the couple’s joint assets, as the chart indicates above.
+Exemptions include personal belongings, household furnishings, two automobiles (one must be needed for a specific purpose, such as transportation to medical appointments), irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or his or her spouse lives in the home and the home is valued under $878,000 (in 2019).
+For married couples, as of 2019, the community spouse (the non-applicant spouse) can retain up to a maximum of $126,420 of the couple’s joint assets, as the chart indicates above.
 This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA).

 Make note, Maine is unique in that the state allows a single individual an exemption of $8,000 in liquid assets and married couples an exemption of $12,000.
 (Liquid assets include checking and savings accounts).
 These amounts are in addition to the Medicaid asset limit of $2,000 for a single individual and $3,000 for a married couple.
 Hence, the $10,000 asset limit shown above for a single senior and the $15,000 asset limit for a married couple in which both spouses are applying for Medicaid.